-Here are 10 things you should know about Betty Grable, born 104 years ago today.
-The actress and pin-up girl, who was known for her shapely legs, once said, “I became a star for two reasons, and I’m standing on them.”
+Here are 10 things you should know about Betty Grable, born 107 years ago today.
+Known for her shapely legs, she once said, “I became a star for two reasons, and I’m standing on them.”

-We’re featuring Vallée’s music all day today on Cladrite Radio, so why not tune in right now?
+We’re featuring Vallée’s music all day today on Cladrite Radio, so why not tune in now?

 Rudy Vallée was born Hubert Prior Vallée 115 years ago today in Island Pond, Vermont.
 He was a huge star as a young man, a true teen idol singing in a brand new style—the Elvis Presley (or perhaps the Justin Bieber) of his day, if you will.
 Here are 10 RV Did-You-Knows: